National Blood Authority

-This project supported the National Blood Authority (NBA) to improve the safety and quality of blood transfusion in Australia.
+AHA supported the National Blood Authority to improve the safety and quality of blood transfusion by analysing the haemovigilance systems and capabilities of the different states and territories across Australia.

-A primary national minimum list of serious reportable adverse events has been developed, along with descriptive data about the adverse event, the implicated blood product, the patient and the facility.
-The planned reporting model will be linked to existing healthcare systems.
+The group developed a primary national minimum list of serious reportable adverse events, along with descriptive data about the adverse event, the implicated blood product, the patient and the facility.
+The reporting model included links to existing healthcare systems.

 AHA was engaged by the National Blood Authority to:

-Following the success of the project, the NBA engaged AHA expand the analysis and reporting to include Haemovigilance Reporting Capacity in NT and NSW.
+Following the success of the project, the NBA engaged AHA to expand the analysis and reporting to include the NT and NSW.

-The Serious Hazards of Transfusion (SHOT) program in the UK reported that mistransfusion accounts for the overwhelming majority of reported adverse events, and this result was mirrored by reports from other countries.
+The Serious Hazards of Transfusion (SHOT) program in the UK reported that mistransfusion (giving the wrong blood to the patient) accounts for the overwhelming majority of reported adverse events, and this result was mirrored by reports from other countries.